matthewxe/code-snips/README.md

 I try making the buttons feel responsive by updating it using javascript and not fetching instead.
 I was able to make a reliable enough application that looks sleek and fine to use and communicate with.
 I also chose a flex box as the main way of showing posts since it seems free flowing and nice to look around in.
+There is very much some design flaws that should be addressed, but for now it's straightforward and sleek.
 #### Backend
 This uses [Flask](https://flask.palletsprojects.com/en/3.0.x/) and many other python libraries.
 The way you get information is simply just an api path where you can request a file id and thats it.
 The other one is for searching, since you need to have constant updates I decided that it would be better that it could be a websocket, and as I never used this before I wanted to learn it, after implementing it works fairly smoothly.
 ##### Here are some of the python libraries that helped in the backend
-1. [nh3](https://pypi.org/project/nh3/), adds python bindings to an html santizier named [rust-amonia](https://github.com/rust-ammonia/ammonia). including pygment to highlight code blocks, and nh3(ammonia) to santize text, the apis are nicely secure with many checks, a
+1. [nh3](https://pypi.org/project/nh3/), adds python bindings to an html santizier named [rust-amonia](https://github.com/rust-ammonia/ammonia).
+2. [markdown](https://pypi.org/project/Markdown/), adds many capabilites with markdown and allows me to integrate it easier into my website.
+3. [rapizfuzz](https://pypi.org/project/rapidfuzz/), was my choice of fuzzy finder, using the weighted ratio for the search algorithm.
+4. [pygments](https://pypi.org/project/Pygments/), powers all of the code highlighting in html and is a main component.
 #### Database
 Uses SQLAlchemy from within Flask
 A Yell (post, request or comments) are located in a single table which it has all the attributes to titles to likes and others, there are 3 other tables named posts, requests and comments that take Yell as a foregin key to inherit its properties from and each one now also has extra info like what filename it is.
 The comments are collected which has a foreign key pointed to a Comment Set which comment set is pointed to a Yell, but that Comments are also Yells, so you could theoretically have an indefinite loop of going from comments to comment sets to comments agains which makes it very nice
 ##### Message
 This was made in like 2-3 weeks by myself throughout Christmas and I'm very tired
-### The other stuff to credit
-arstrast

 #### how to deploy on your own
 1. Create new venv

 ```bash
 python -m venv ./venv
 source ./venv/bin/activate
 ```
 2. Run setup

 ```bash
 ./setup.sh
 ```
 3. Deploy

 ```bash